home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 * tutorial 03: Hello world card plus
 * you found your approach to reload `card.js` inside the dashboard
-* you know haw to add a resource and a card
+* you know how to add a resource and a card

 ## Setup